University of California, Davis: Admissions

 Admission to UC Davis is rated as "more selective" by U.S. News & World Report.

 For Fall 2019, UC Davis received 78,093 freshmen applications; 30,358 were admitted (39.1%) and 5,957 enrolled.
 The average high school grade point average (GPA) of the enrolled freshmen was 4.13; the average SAT scores were between 610 and 710 for reading and 630–790 for math, and 28–34 for the ACT Composite score.

 For 2021 incoming freshman class, UC Davis received a record of 105,850 applicants, an 11% increase from last year.
 The admission rate for incoming freshman for the class of 2021 was 37.5%.

 Library

-UC Davis' libraries include the Peter J. Shields Library, the Physical Sciences & Engineering Library, the Carlson Health Sciences Library, and the Medical Center Library in Sacramento, contain more than 3.5 million volumes and offers a number of special collections and services.
+UC Davis' libraries include the Peter J. Shields Library, the Physical Sciences & Engineering Library, the Carlson Health Sciences Library, and the Medical Center Library in Sacramento, which collectively contain more than 3 million volumes and offer a number of special collections and services.
 The Peter J. Shields Library has three different architectural styles due to various construction and extensions being added; it is the main library where students study on-campus, with a 24-hour reading room, open computer labs, and unique furniture.